Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/mathrightsubsuperscriptelement/getalignscripts/_index.md

 ---
 title: getAlignScripts
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/mathrightsubsuperscriptelement/getalignscripts/
+url: /php-java/aspose.slides/mathrightsubsuperscriptelement/getalignscripts/
 ---

-## getAlignScripts()  function
+## getAlignScripts()  method

  Specifies the alignment of subscript/superscript.
  When true, subscript and superscript are aligned horizontally to each other.